 High-Volume, Standardized and Scalable Processes

-Our high-volume, standardized, scalable design and print processes are driven by sophisticated proprietary software.
-Our document and design creation technologies are architected to use the processing power of the customer's computer rather than our servers.
-This Internet-based architecture makes our applications scalable and offers our customers fast system responsiveness when they are editing their document designs.
+Our high-volume, standardized, scalable design and production processes are driven by sophisticated proprietary software.
+Our Internet-based architecture makes our applications scalable and offers our customers fast system responsiveness when they are editing their designs.